idyweb/HNGx_2/README.md

 ## Running the API

-1. Make sure your virtual environment is activated (see the previous section).
+1. Make sure your virtual environment is activated.
 2. Start the API:

 ```bash
 python app.py
 ```